 The band’s beginnings (Ms Solanas and Mr Serafin-Wells are also members of his other long- running project, Bipolar Explorer) date to early 2018 and the release of the very first Tremosphere single, “Lost & Found.”
 Working through the autumn of 2018, the band double- released both their debut full-length album, Interiors and a follow-up second single – their post- rock cover of Joy Division’s “She’s Lost Control” – on February 15, 2019.

 WFMU debuted tracks from Interiors the very weekend of its release, with Jeffrey Davison pronouncing it “simply gorgeous” and Carol Crow “a lovely debut.”
-The album version of “Lost & Found” became something of a breakout for the group with indie radio from German’s TFSC the UK’s Radio Wigwam and Canada’s wonderful Perfect Pitch podcast making it a staple in their rotations by Spring 2019 adding the band’s signature cover of “She’s Lost Control” shortly thereafter.
-Fellow Canadian broadcasters, KB Indie Radio, followed suit, also bringing “Spirits”, the album’s second track, into its own heavy rotation.
 In June, making their LA radio debut, Highwire Daze’s Brett Miller enthused “get out your headphones – this is music for contemplation and inspiration.”

-The band’s two albums Memoirs of a French Garden and Interiors, and their five singles are available on Slugg Records.
+The band’s four albums, saturated solace, Becoming Creatures, Memoirs of a French Garden and Interiors, and their seven singles are available on Slugg Records.